-Almost world’s leading companies run hi-tech supply chain management software.
-From manufacturing equipment to digital shipping bills and RFID scanning, products are tracked online from their initial stages.
+Almost all of the world’s leading companies are run by high-tech supply chain management software.
+From manufacturing equipment to digital shipping bills and RFID scanning, products are being tracked online from their initial stages.

-Despite this huge investment in digital infrastructure, many companies have limited visibility and awareness as to where all their products are at any instant.
+Despite this huge investment in digital infrastructure, many companies have limited visibility and awareness as to where all their products are at in an instant.

 Blockchain engages a distributed ledger technology to create a digital environment in which members can transact without a central authority.
-Blockchain depends on a peer-to-peer network that uses cryptography to verify identities, approve transactions and create permanent and guaranteed records.
-Blockchain operates on unanimity and no single member can modify or delete a record in the Blockchain without agreement from the setup.
+Blockchain depends on a peer-to-peer network that uses cryptography to verify identities, approve transactions, and create permanent and guaranteed records.
+Blockchain operates on unanimity and no single member can modify or delete a record without agreement from the setup.

 Supply chain management is a standard application for Blockchain.
-Transparency, reliability, traceability, and ownership, all of which are key challenges for supply chains.
-They are a part of the design of Blockchain itself and are built in the Blockchains as it is.
+Transparency, reliability, traceability, and ownership, are all key challenges for supply chains.
+They are a part of the design of Blockchain itself and are built in Blockchains as it is.

-This level of transparency by Blockchain can be leveraged by supply chains to target fraud, errors, and meddling, and improve efficiency.
+This level of transparency by Blockchain can be leveraged by supply chains to target fraud, errors, meddling, and can improve efficiency.
 Blockchains distributed ledger tracks information in real time which allows participants in the Blockchain to obtain information on demand.
-Blockchain provides proof of quality, identity, time-stamping and location at every touchpoint in the supply chain.
+Blockchain provides proof of quality, identity, time-stamping, and location at every touchpoint in the supply chain.